andris9/mime-model/README.md

 ### charset

-Read or set character set for a text content node.
+Read or set the character set for a text content node.

 ```js
 // enforce UTF-8 for ISO-2022-JP content